 Note: this is the second blog in a series that provides insider tips on commercial and b2b debt collection.
 Read part 1, How to Collect Debt from a Delinquent Commercial Account, here.

 When you have a client on the line who's been delinquent in their payments to your company, it's important to tread carefully to ensure your best chances of collecting your unpaid debt.
+As a commercial debt collection agency in business for more than 40 years, we know this is a key moment in ensuring you'll be able to collect on the outstanding payment.
 Here are the steps you should follow for an productive conversation:

 - Identify the customer and the individual you are speaking with.
 Discussion with the wrong person is a waste of your time and potential trouble if the debtor gets upset over improper disclosure of information to parties that should not have this information.